 - Detailed guidelines: data management plan

-The costs associated with storing and sharing research data and material are regarded as overheads for the project’s host organisation, but they may also be legitimately accepted as research costs to be covered with Academy research funding.
+The costs associated with storing and sharing research data and material are regarded as overheads for the project’s host organisation, but they may also be legitimately accepted as research costs to be covered with Research Council research funding.
 If a project is focused, for instance, on the processing of large amounts of data, or if the processing of the project’s data requires exceptionally much work or time, the researcher may apply for funding for salary costs related to the data processing.
 In this case, a researcher whose working hours are spent on data management and processing may be hired to the project.
 This may be taken into accounted in the direct research costs.
 This exceptional need must be mentioned when justifying the research costs.

 Openness of research methods